 Our music ministry uses a variety of musical styles, from Anglican and Gregorian chant to European hymnody, American Gospel music, spirituals and contemporary praise and worship music.
 While we do lean toward the traditional side of things, there is a definite variety each week.

-Depending on what is appropriate for any given piece of music, he will accompany the congregation on organ or piano as well as provide pre-service music and solo organ or piano music during the service.
-Many of the solo selections and hymn accompaniments he plays were written by him.
+Depending on what is appropriate for any given piece of music, our music director will accompany the congregation on organ or piano as well as provide pre-service music and solo organ or piano music during the service.
+Many of the solo selections and hymn accompaniments he plays were written or arranged by him.

 We frequently have guest musicians show up and play or sing.
 These have ranged from Baroque style recorders, a bass flute (when’s the last time you heard one of those?), flute, vocalists and more.